3 signs your redundancy settlement agreement is favourable

 Finding a new role could take some time.
 If you can avoid dipping into savings, it's ideal.

-If your employer is offering the equivalent of 6 months of salary as a settlement payment, you'll have the time to find the right role without having to eat into hard earned savings.
+If your employer is offering the equivalent of 6 months of salary as a settlement payment, you'll have the time to find the right role without having to eat into hard-earned savings.

 Favourable job reference

-If your settlement agreement includes a commitment from your (soon to be ex-) employer to give you a positive job reference, then it puts you in a strong position.
+If your settlement agreement includes a commitment from your (soon to be ex-) employer to give you a positive job reference, it puts you in a strong position.

 Especially if your employer makes it clear that redundancy was not their favoured option and ideally they'd have kept you on if things had been different for the company.